 If you would like assistance in creating your own 3D model, you can contact The Shack, the Science Hardware Makerspace in CCIS.

 Free 3D Models:

 There are a variety of open source, freely accessible models online that you can download and use.
 Keep in mind that if submitting a model from these sites to our printing service, you may be asked to articulate the educational purpose of the submission.
 Here are a few sites to consider:

 Thingiverse.com: MakerBot's searchable design library community.

 Export your model as a stereolithography file, with an STL extension (.stl).

 The maximum size is 100 x 100 x 100 mm, and layer heights are fixed to 0.2 mm.
-Your model should print in 4-6 hours; however, larger prints may be considered upon consultation.
+We recommend submitting models that will print in 4-6 hours, so items roughly the size of a golf ball or that can sit in the palm of your hand.
+Larger prints may be considered upon consultation.

 If your model includes multiple parts, make each as a separate STL file.
 You can submit each model as part of the same print request.

 Our 3D print software uses metric measurements (mm).
 Occasionally, users will submit models that have been designed using imperial measurements that might appear either very minuscule or very large on our end.
 You may be asked to adjust your design to compensate for this discrepancy and resubmit.